vitem98/vitem98/README.md

-### Hi there 👋 My name is Xie Jiefeng and I am from Guangzhou, China
+### Hi there 👋 My name is Andrew Jeff and I am from Guangzhou, China

 - 🔭 I’m currently working on machine Learning, object detection and agricultural informatization
 - 🌱 I’m currently learning video processing and action recognition.